fishsciences/artemis_methods/intro/package_desc.md

 ```

 Both model types are fit using a Bayesian model fit via the Stan MCMC
-program.
+program [@stan].
 Additional parameters can be passed to control the MCMC via
 the `...` arguments in either modeling function.

 Next, the simulation functions `sim_eDNA_lm()` and